V4 engine: Automobile use

 The earliest automotive use of V4 engines were in Grand Prix racing (later called 'Formula One') cars.
 One of the pioneering V4 engines was in the 1898 Mors rear-engined car built in France.
 At the time, the lack of vibration from the V4 engine was a key selling point.
 However, the car's V4 engine was replaced by a conventional inline-four engine by 1901.

 In the 1907 French Grand Prix, the car entered by J. Walter Christie used a 19891 cc V4 engine, the largest engine ever used in a Grand Prix race.
 The engine was mounted transversely in the front and the car was front-wheel drive.
-The car retired from the French Grand Prix after just four laps, however, it later set a speed record of 164 km/h.
+The car retired from the French Grand Prix after just four laps; however, it later set a speed record of 164 km/h.

 The first V4 engine used in production cars was the Lancia V4 engine that was first used in the 1922 Lancia Lambda.
 The Lancia engine was a narrow-angle design with an angle of 20 degrees between the banks and a single cylinder head with one overhead camshaft shared by both banks.
-It also used aluminium for both the block and head (which was unusual for the time).
+It also used aluminium for both the block and head, unusual for the time.
 Lancia produced V4 engines until 1976, when they were replaced by flat-four engines.

 The 1960–1994 ZAZ Zaporozhets is a Soviet city-type car that used a rear-mounted V4 engine.
 This engine was based on the design used in the LuAZ-967 amphibious military vehicle.
 It featured air-cooling with a magnesium block and was produced in displacements from 0.7–1.2 L.

 The AMC Air-cooled 108 was a 108 cuin engine built from 1960 to 1963 for use in the lightweight M422 Mighty Mite military vehicle.
 The M422 developed was by American Motors Corporation (AMC) in the United States and specifically designed to be transported by helicopter.

 Beginning in the 1960s, Ford's European divisions produced two unrelated V4 engines.
 The first was the Ford Taunus V4 engine, produced in Germany from 1962 to 1981.
 The Taunus was a 60-degree V4 engine with water cooling and overhead valves.
 Initially designed for use in front-engined cars, it was used in various Ford models and also used in the front-wheel-drive Saab 95, Saab 96, and Saab Sonett models.
 It was also used in the mid-engine Matra 530 sports car.
 The second Ford V4 engine was the Ford Essex V4 engine, produced in the United Kingdom from 1965 to 1977 and used in several Ford Corsair, Capri, Consul, Zephyr, and Transit models.
 Although designed separately from the Taunus engine, the Essex also was a 60-degree V4 with water cooling, overhead valves, and designed for use in front-engined cars/vans.

 The Porsche 919 Hybrid LMP1 racing car used in the 2014–2017 seasons used a 2.0 L 90-degree turbocharged V4 engine that was mid-mounted.